 In adults, too much abdominal pressure can cause an umbilical hernia.
 Possible causes in adults include:

 - Previous abdominal surgery

 Umbilical hernias are most common in infants — especially premature babies and those with low birth weights.
 Black infants appear to have a slightly increased risk of umbilical hernias.
 The condition affects boys and girls equally.

 For adults, being overweight or having multiple pregnancies may increase the risk of developing an umbilical hernia.
-This type of hernia tends to be more common in women in their 50s or 60s.
+This type of hernia tends to be more common in women.

 For children, complications of an umbilical hernia are rare.
 Complications can occur when the protruding abdominal tissue becomes trapped (incarcerated) and can no longer be pushed back into the abdominal cavity.
 This reduces the blood supply to the section of trapped intestine and can lead to umbilical pain and tissue damage.
 If the trapped portion of intestine is completely cut off from the blood supply (strangulated hernia), tissue death (gangrene) may occur.
 Infection may spread throughout the abdominal cavity, causing a life-threatening situation.

 Adults with umbilical hernia are somewhat more likely to experience incarceration or obstruction of the intestines.
 Emergency surgery is typically required to treat these complications.

 If you or your child has signs or symptoms common to an umbilical hernia, make an appointment with your family doctor or your child's pediatrician.

 Here's some information to help you prepare for your appointment and what to expect from your doctor.